MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/dev-ref/formfasttabsummaryseparator-classes.md

 ### Method displayTarget

-Gets or sets the value that indicates whether the control is displayed in the  client, in Enterprise PortaDynamics 365 for Operationssoft Dynamics 365 for Operations, or in both.
+Gets or sets the value that indicates whether the control is displayed in the  client, in Enterprise PortaFinance and Operationssoft Finance and Operations, or in both.

     public int displayTarget([int value])